This story begins in a castle overlooking a village.

 The episode concludes with Aukon introducing the Doctor and Romana to his domain.

 Sue: That wasn’t even a proper cliffhanger.
-It was just a close-up of Fish’s eyes.
+That was just a close-up of Fish’s eyes.

-Sue: The script is very engaging and everyone is giving it their all.
-It’s very good.
+Sue: The script is engaging, and the cast are giving their all.

 Sue: I thought she was going to stake him in the heart with it.
 How disappointing.

-The Doctor tells Romana about a time when vampires swarmed through the universe and where a single vampire could suck the life out of an entire planet.
+The Doctor tells Romana about a time when vampires swarmed the universe, and how a single one could suck the life out of an entire planet.

 Sue: That’s just greedy.